puppet-meteor/EMS/README.md

 # /ems/afl-fuzz -i $input -o $output  -G /ems/ems4.txt  (-L 0 -t 600+ -m 5000) (-V $time if you would like to control fuzzing duration) -- /path/to/program [...params...]
 ```

 We also provide a dockerfile for FuzzBench testing.
-To use it, you can simply copy `ems_fuzzbench` to `/fuzzbench/fuzzers/` and run `make format`.
+You can simply copy `ems_fuzzbench` to `/fuzzbench/fuzzers/` and run `make format`.
 Then, you can evaluate EMS on FuzzBench.
 It's a little awkward that our `lto_mode` instrumentation cannot work on all the target programs of FuzzBench.
+Users can refer to the instrumentation of [AFL++](https://github.com/AFLplusplus/AFLplusplus) for more insights.
+AFL++ is a powerful fuzzer with extremely high update frequency, which contains multiple kinds of instrumentations and new designs like improving the implementation of forkserver.

 Having fun with EMS.
 See you next time!